oTree-org/oTree/README.md

 ### `def vars_for_template(self)`

+oTree automatically passes Group, Player and Subsession objects to the template, so you can access them in the following format: `{{Constants.payoff_if_rejected}}`

 Get any variables that will be passed to the HTML template.
 Add them to the dictionary as key-value pairs.